9.3 Medicines reconciliation

 - Collect: The healthcare practitioner collects the most accurate list of medicines, allergies, and adverse drug reactions (ADRs) using a minimum of two source types.

-- Compare: The healthcare practitioner compares the collected medicines, allergies and ADR list against the prescribed information, such as the medication chart, identifying and documenting any discrepancies.
+- Compare: The healthcare practitioner compares the collected medicines, allergies and ADR list against the prescribed information, such as the medication lists, identifying and documenting any discrepancies.

 - Communicate: At each transfer point, all changes that have occurred to the patient’s medicines, allergies and ADR lists will be documented, dated, and communicated by the healthcare practitioners involved to ensure the care of the patient is continued